cavill/genstostatic/README.md

 # genstostatic
-Edit the gh-pages brand directly for the most efficient way to make changes
+Edit the gh-pages branch directly for the most efficient way to make changes